MohsinKhan88/enterprise-ai-operations-assistant/readme1.md

 Amazon Bedrock Knowledge Bases retrieves the most relevant enterprise documentation using semantic search powered by Amazon Titan Embeddings.

-Amazon Nova Lite generates a grounded response using the retrieved enterprise context rather than relying solely on its pre-trained knowledge.
+Amazon Nova Lite generates responses using the retrieved enterprise context, ensuring answers are grounded in trusted documentation rather than relying solely on the model's pre-trained knowledge.

 Responses include: